iursino/HIRING-backend-select-movie-star/README.md

 * Do include a `SOLUTION.md` with the following:
   * what major design decisions did you have to make
   * why did you choose any frameworks used
+  * why did you pick the database used
   * working [cURL](https://curl.haxx.se) command example(s) to hit your service
   * a references section listing any _significant_ resources used during development (significant StackOverflow questions, articles, books, etc. You do not need to